kubernetes-sigs/node-feature-discovery/docs/advanced/customization-guide.md

 MatchExpressions are evaluated against the attributes of each instance separately.

-A special case of an empty `matchExpressions` field matches everything, i.e. matches/returns all elements of the feature.
-This makes it possible to write [templates](#templating) that run over all discovered features.

 #### MatchAny

 The `.matchAny` field is a list of of [`matchFeatures`](#matchfeatures)